catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

 Before you continue with the examples below, there are a few assumptions that are made which you will need to consider before jumping in further:

-1)
+#.
 You are familiar with the Linux command line and the OpenStack CLI tools.
-2)
- You have installed the OpenStack command line tools and sourced an openrc file, as explained in :ref:`this section of the documentation<command-line-interface>`.
+#.
+You have installed the OpenStack command line tools and sourced an openrc
+   file, as explained in :ref:`this section of the documentation<command-line-interface>`.

 **************************
 Which method should I use?
 **************************

-While both of the methods we describe in this tutorial will create a backup of your data, there are some differences between them in how your backup is created, stored and maintained.
+While both of the methods we describe will create a backup of your data, there are some differences between them in how your backup is created, stored and maintained.

 When using OpenStack to create your backup, a point in time snapshot of your data is created.
 From this snapshot, OpenStack creates a volume; this is your